jaytsairenaker/VC-Theory-and-the-Polynomial-Kernel/README.md

 # VC-Theory-and-the-Polynomial-Kernel
-Exploring the halfspace hypothesis class with the polynomial kernel to identify changes in statistical performance
+Exploring the halfspace hypothesis class with the polynomial kernel to identify changes in statistical performance.
+Utilizing different hyperparameters and input data spaces.